 It is my hope that, when you make decisions about money, you will not be fearful.
 I hope that you will be filled with knowledge, faith and trust that the Lord will give you power to master your money, emotionally, spiritually as well as financially.

-There are several excellent courses offered by the Marriott School of Finance at BYU, including a really great course on teaching finances to children.
+There are several excellent courses offered by the Marriott School of Finance at BYU, including course for teens and college students.
 Check their offerings and see what will be helpful to you and your family.

 Just this last week my church held a world-wide two-day conference.
 Towards the end, along came this gem of a talk.
 I think you’ll see many of the same themes in this talk that were in my lesson.
 So there must be something to this, right?